WesleyClements/asm-noise/README.md

-# fast-noise
+# asm-noise

-An implementation of noise in Web Assembly
+An implementation of noise algorithms in asm.js.